runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ### A Very Simple Proof

-A proof obligation in $mathbb{K}$ is specified exactly like a regular semantic rule.
+As mentioned above, proof obligations in $mathbb{K}$ are specified exactly like regular semantic rules.

-Just like in a semantic rule, the values mentioned may be symbolic.
+Just like in a semantic rules, values referenced by rules mentioned may be symbolic.

 A set of these proof obligations is called a *spec*.